Your website is the cornerstone of your business. Looking at website ownership ensures you’re protecting your investment.

 You have Administrative Account Access

-Not only do you open the accounts and pay the bills, you also have administrative access to all of the accounts.
+Not only do you open the accounts and pay the bills, but you also have administrative access to all of the accounts.

 You should always have the ability to grant and remove access to your business assets.
 This is true for all phases of your business – not just your website, but also things like accounting, and even email.